Plumas Lake Elementary School District

 How would the fourth school be funded?

 In 2012, PLESD purchased 25 acres of land on River Oaks Boulevard across from the fire station.
-Passage of Measures V, W, and X would help secure state matching funds that would otherwise go to other school districts.
+Passage of Measures D, E, and F would help secure state matching funds that would otherwise go to other school districts.
 Funding would come from the following sources:

 • New Development Funding: 20%